dougeby/IntuneDocs/intune/identity-protection-configure.md

 Use the information in this article to create an identity protection profile.
 Then [assign your profile](device-profile-assign.md) to user and device groups.

+Applies to:
+- Windows 10 and later
+- Windows Holographic for Business

 ## Create a device profile with identity protection settings

 1. Sign in to the [Azure portal](https://portal.azure.com).